 The Search for My Missing Socks

 At the beginning of my quest, the theories seemed pretty reasonable.
 Perhaps one of the socks never actually made it to the hamper, or actually into the washing machine.
 I checked that small space between the wall and my washer and happened to find three lonely, abandoned socks (bingo!).
 One theory that we would all secretly like to believe is that the dryer simply ate one of the socks and left its mate behind to tell the tale.
-(Don’t put these 14 things in the dryer—ever.)
+Before you start loading your dryer, make sure you know about these items that you should never put in the dryer.

 Then things in my search started to get weird.
 I was no longer finding rational explanations, but completely (and literally) out-of-this-world ones—everything from “they slipped into another dimension” to “a rogue troll with an insatiable appetite ate them.”
 It was then that I realized the possibilities really are endless.
 But more important than the why, I wanted to know the how: How do I fix it?

 How to Never Lose a Sock Again

 The trick lies with a handy little tool you probably have in your sewing kit: safety pins.
 Stainless steel ones, to be exact.
 When you take your socks off, pin the mates together so they won’t get separated in the hamper (or unknowingly kicked under the bed).
 The pair will stay together in the wash and because the pin is stainless steel, it won’t rust.
 The hungry dryer will be deterred from eating both socks as that’s simply not its style, and two perfectly matched socks will emerge clean, fluffy and unscathed.
 As an added safety measure, you should probably keep the socks pinned together until you’re ready to wear them.